igvteam/igv/scripts/java9/igvtools_readme.txt

 ---------------------------------------------------------------------------
 The utilities are invoked from one of the following scripts:

-   igvtools (command line version for Linux and  Mac OS 10.x) igvtools_gui (gui version for Linux and  Mac OS 10.x) igvtools_gui_hidpi (HiDPI gui version for Linux) igvtools_gui.command (alternative double-clickable gui version for Mac OS 10.x)
+   igvtools (command line version for Linux and  macOS 10.x) igvtools_gui (gui version for Linux and  macOS 10.x) igvtools_gui_hidpi (HiDPI gui version for Linux) igvtools_gui.command (alternative double-clickable gui version for macOS 10.x)

-   igvtools.bat (command line version for windows) igvtools_gui.bat (gui version for windows)
+   igvtools.bat (command line version for Windows) igvtools_gui.bat (gui version for Windows)

 The general form of the command-line version is: